Quickstart.

 curl https://heimdall.productcraft.co/api/v1/introspect/apps/acme-corp \

--H "Authorization: Bearer YOUR_ACCESS_TOKEN"Response:
+-H "Authorization: Bearer YOUR_ACCESS_TOKEN"Response

 {